OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    :align: center
    :alt: connect simulators

-   Illustration of the connection between time-based and event-based simulator.
+   Illustration of the connection between time-based, hybrid and event-based simulator.
    The persistent output of *C* is the non-triggered input of *A*, and the non-persistent output of *T* is the triggered input of *S*.
    If the dataflow between both simulator is cyclic,